 In Florida, couples may pursue either a regular dissolution of marriage or a simplified dissolution of marriage.
 A regular dissolution of marriage consists of either a contested divorce or an uncontested divorce.
 A contested divorce occurs when spouses cannot agree on the division of marital property, marital debts, issues involving minor children, and other major concerns.
 To undergo an uncontested divorce, both parties mutually agree on the specifics of these issues through a marital settlement agreement.
 A compassionate Florida divorce attorney will work closely with you to protect your interests in divorce and work toward amicable terms.

 Some couples may be eligible to file for a simplified dissolution, or simplified divorce.
 These are designed for couples who may choose against seeking the aid of an attorney.
 As part of a simplified divorce, couples must correctly file all necessary documents and appear before a judge when the final dissolution is granted.
 Although this may be a viable option, legal counsel is strongly advised to resolve issues regarding property division, child support, child custody, time sharing, and many other legal issues that will arise along the way to ensure the best possible results for you and family.

-At The Finizio Law Group, we understand that this is a troublesome moment in your life.
+At The Finizio Law Group, P.A., we understand that this is a troublesome moment in your life.
 We are dedicated to helping your family smoothly navigate divorce and set terms for a bright future.
 Our divorce attorneys have helped families pursue divorce and resolve family law issues in Florida for over 45 years.
-Allow our family to help your family; call 1-866-346-4946 for a free legal consultation today, or contact us online.
+Allow our attorneys to help your family; call 954-645-7700 for a free legal consultation today, or contact us online.